C16erikthompson/ECE281_CE5/README.md

 ![](https://github.com/C16erikthompson/ECE281_CE5/blob/master/Waveform2.png?raw=true)

 By the value in spot 18 in memory is the result of the ori instruction.
 It is shown to be a success, with a '1' for every bit in the result.

+#Documentation

+C3C Jacob Lawson assisted me in the creation of the test benc and the conceptual use of the AND gate to incorporate the new multiplexer with the zero extend.